rustsec/audit-check/README.md

 ![Check screenshot](.github/check_screenshot.png)

-### Use prebuilt binary
+## Cache prebuilt binary

-To furter speed up the CI pipeline the action [taiki-e/install-action](https://github.com/marketplace/actions/install-development-tools) can be used.
-This will save time by using a prebuilt binary from cargo-audit's [release](https://github.com/rustsec/rustsec/releases) page instead of installing it from source each time this action is triggered.
+To further speed up the CI pipeline the binary can be cached after it has been build:

 ```yaml
 name: Security audit